-The Loopback State (LB ST) field indicates whether there are any remotely-initiated loopbacks currently active on the HSU port.
-This field displays both latching and non-latching loopbacks initiated from a remote device via in-band loop-up codes.
+The Loopback State (LB ST) field indicates, whether there are any remotely-initiated loopbacks currently active on the HSU port.
+This field will display both latching and non-latching loopbacks that are initiated from a remote device via in band loop-up codes.
 In addition to none, the six messages that can be displayed in that field are l-ocu, l-dsu and l-csu for latching loopbacks, and ocu, dsu and csu for non-latching loopbacks.
-This is an information-only field; it is not user-configurable.
+This is an information-only field; you cannot edit it.

-1.3.3 Performance Data
+1.3.4 Performance Data